Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Introduction and overview

 The \emph{Algebraic Eraser} key agreement scheme was introduced by Anshel, Anshel, Goldfeld, and Lemieux in the workshop \emph{Algebraic Methods in Cryptography} held in Dortmund, Germany, on March 2004, and in the special session on \emph{Algebraic Cryptography}, at the Joint International Meeting of the AMS, DMV, and \"OMG, held in Mainz, Germany, on June 2005.
 It was subsequently published as \cite{Eraser}.

 Apart from its mathematical novelty, the Algebraic Eraser has a surprisingly simple concrete realization, the \emph{Colored Burau Key Agreement Protocol (CBKAP)}, which consists of an efficient combination of matrix multiplications, applications of permutations, and evaluations of polynomials at elements of a finite field.
-Despite its being brought to the attention of both the cryptography and the computational group theory communities, no weakness was identified in CBKAP in the four years which have passed since its introduction.

-We present an efficient attack on this scheme, which recovers the shared key out of the public information, for all sizes of the security parameters.
-This attack was implemented and found successful on all of hundreds of instances, generated using standard distributions.